Title: The Hunger Games

 There really isn't much more to it than that.
 After the intial heroic act of volunteering to take her sister's place, the rest of the film is just a bunch of action sequences as Katniss tries to stay alive (with the mandatory shaky hand-held camera preventing the viewer from seeing much of it).
 Rather ho-hum I thought on the whole, although there were some things that were quite good.

-I thought the Running Man-esque critique of modern media and the voyeurism of reality shows was very well done.
+I thought the Running Man-esque critique of modern media and the voyeurism of reality shows was quite well done.
 Stanley Tucci as Caesar Flickerman, the host of The Hunger Games was perfect.
-The heroic self-sacrifice when Katniss steps-in for her sister was good stuff.
-The "look" of the film, the art direction, etc., something that I pay attention to (and the main reason I'm such a fan of the original Alien) was very well done also.
-The violence was well-done insofar as it conveyed some of the horror inherent in children killing each other, without being too graphic.
+The "look" of the film, the art direction, etc., something that I pay close attention to was very well done also.
+The violence was treated decently insofar as it conveyed some of the horror inherent in children killing each other, without being too graphic.

 But those good things do not add up to a good film.
-I thought that many aspects were highly problematic, and the biggest is that this is a truly post-Christian film in that the main protagonist has not a shred of Christian virtue -- and not does anyone else.
-As I said, after the first self-sacrificing move for her sister, it's all self preservation and this really perverts what could have been a dark, powerful indictment of many aspects of modern society.
+I thought that many aspects were highly problematic, and the biggest is that this is a truly post-Christian film in that the main protagonist has not a shred of Christian virtue -- and nor does anyone else.
+As I said, after the first self-sacrificing move for her sister, it's all self preservation and this really perverts what could have been a dark, yet powerful indictment of modern society.
 This unChristian ethical void leads of other things like the pagan glorification of suicide at the end of the film.
-As complained of recently, I am NOT a fan of the "Xena Warrior Princess" politically correct gender-bending pugilism.
-That is, having the main protagonist, Katniss, a 16-year-old girl, who is capable of defeating all comers.
+I am NOT a fan of the "Xena Warrior Princess" politically correct gender-bending pugilism -- and therefore did not enjoy the concept of Katniss, a 16-year-old girl, who is capable of defeating all comers in hand-to-hand combat.
 It's not only horribly cliché and overused in sci fi especially, it's also just plain wrong.
 Wrong in that women in general aren't just as good at fighting as men, and from a Christian perspective the idea of women fighting is repulsive.
-Even the Romans found the spectacle of gladiatrices intolerable and reformed them out after Nero.
-The whole "adults = evil, children = good" trope (as exemplified by the fact that all the adult characters were either evil or useless, save, interestingly, Katniss' fashion consultant for the show) so common in modern-day literature is really tiring and insidious.
+Even the Romans found the spectacle of gladiatrices intolerable and reformed them out of existence after Nero.
+The whole "adults = evil, children = good" trope (as exemplified by the fact that all the adult characters were either evil or useless, save, interestingly, Katniss' fashion consultant) so common in modern-day literature is really tiring and insidious.

-Which leads me to why I think this has been so popular.
+Which leads me to why I think this film franchise is/was so popular.
 There is a strong theme of abandonment by parents/adults/society in the film that I think really resonates with today's youth.
-So I can see why they are going to see this film in large numbers.
-But for my money, I do not recommend anyone rush out to see it except maybe as a way of gaining some insight into young adults?
+So I can see why they have consumed this film in large numbers.
+But for my money, I do not recommend anyone rush out to see it except maybe as a way of gaining some insight into today's young adults?